SDG 10. Reduced Inequality

 • At the beginning of the academic year 2020, the CONNECT volunteer network was launched as part of the project “Quality inclusive education in the academic community of the University of Bucharest, with a focus on people with disabilities”.
 The main objective of the network is to support young people with disabilities in the process of accessing administrative and educational services offered by the university.
 They benefit from the support of student volunteers within the network.
 The project team has also set itself the target of carrying out accessibility and modernization works in the UB faculties’ premises from the academic year 2020-2021.
 At the same time, the aim was to extend the step-hear technology guidance system for the visually impaired in the faculties.
 The project also provides accessibility interventions in educational and housing spaces for students with disabilities.
 More information on the objectives of the project is available here.

-• The administrative departments of the UB are responsible for various aspects of student life (Department of Dormitories and Student Activities, Department of Counselling and Career Guidance), as well as other UB units (Clinic for Psychological and Educational Assistance and Intervention, University of Bucharest Learning Centre) ensure the welfare of all students, including those with disabilities.
+• The administrative departments of the UB are responsible for various aspects of student life (Department of Dormitories and Student Activities, Department of Counselling and Career Guidance), as well as other UB units (Clinic for Psychological and Educational Assistance and Intervention, University of Bucharest Learning Centre), that ensure the welfare of all students, including those with disabilities.

 The University of Bucharest offers mentoring services in the admissions process and is also available to candidates with disabilities.
 Other candidates have access to these services as well.
 As previously outlined, visually impaired candidates have access to admission documents and similar information in a format adapted to the screen readers they use.
-The Inclusion Service offers tailored support for students with special needs, including disabilities.
+The Inclusion,Equity and Diversity Service offers tailored support for students with special needs, including disabilities.
 Finally, the CONNECT volunteer network also provides support in this direction.

 The University of Bucharest implements a consistent accommodation policy towards people with disabilities.

 • The university dormitories include rooms specially prepared for this category of students, and the university buildings have been modified to allow for easy access (10 rooms equipped for students with mobility impairments – special bathrooms with shower chairs, wide entrances for wheelchairs, adjustable furniture).
 Students with severe disabilities and their companions can benefit from free accommodation.
+Please consult here a list of available support services provided to students with disabilities and special needs.

 Marc, 21 – International Forest Day